hasinhayder/hydra/README.md

   --header 'Authorization: Bearer 5|gbiWdd7yJFYiTIgoK1jK3C7HZJtJUK1PnBIToBLN'
 ```

-The response will be something like this
+The response will be something like this.

 ```javascript
 {